-As military power shifts in Libya, Turkey and Russia control its fate
+As military power shifts in Libya, Turkey and Russia control country’s fate

 Internal fissures

-Hifter’s losses in the west has caused fractures within his camp, said analysts.
-So has his recent annulment of a political agreement and declaring himself in full control of eastern Libya, which has alienated many of his political allies and influential tribes.
+Hifter’s losses in the west have caused fractures within his camp, analysts said.
+So has his recent annulment of a political agreement and his declaration of full control of eastern Libya, which has alienated many of his political allies and influential tribes.

-“Hifter‘s call for a return to military rule wasn’t popular,” said Gomati.
+“Hifter’s call for a return to military rule wasn’t popular,” Gomati said.
 “His political allies in eastern Libya don’t trust him and smell blood and are in exploratory talks with the GNA as a result.
 His international backers want to support him but find him militarily ineffective and politically erratic.
 He is fighting too many internal and external battles.”

 Russia, a key ally, could be looking for alternatives to Hifter.
 Moscow has backed a new political initiative by Aguila Saleh, the speaker of the parliament for a rival government in the east.

-Megerisi said “Europe’s window of opportunity is closing.”
+“Europe’s window of opportunity is closing,” Megerisi said.

 “It needs to move fast if it is to forcefully protect its interests and its role as a barrier against Russian encroachment into the country,” he added, “while preventing the development of another Syria-style conflict in its neighborhood.”